zedapp/manual/commands.md

 Commands and Keys
 -----------------

-Every operation in Zed happens through _commands_.
+Every operation in Zed is executed through _commands_.
 For instance, to delete a character in a file use the `Edit:Delete` command.
 To move the cursor up use the `Cursor:Up` command.
 Commands can be run in four ways:

 1. By name using the `Command:Enter Command` command (`Command-.`/`Ctrl-.`).
 2. Using a keyboard shortcut